tbidne/shrun/configuration.md

 **Arg:** `--command-log-read-strategy (block | block-line-buffer)`

 **Description:** The `block` strategy reads `N` (`--command-log-read-size`) bytes at a time, whereas `block-line-buffer` also reads `N` bytes at a time, but buffers newlines, for potentially nicer formatted file logs.
-By default, we only use `block-line-buffer` when there is exactly one command and file-logging is on.
+By default, we only use `block-line-buffer` when there is exactly one command.
 Otherwise we use `block`.
 This option explicitly sets the strategy.

 > [!WARNING]
 >